2bitninja/Tenable-Utility/README.md

     - Remove an existing Nessus user.
     - Change a Nessus user's password.
     - List current Nessus users.
+- Display the installation status and version numbers of Tenable.sc and Nessus.

 ## Requirements
 - Tenable.sc (formerly SecurityCenter) and/or Nessus installed on the system.